CapybaraCrowporation/houdini-comfyui-bridge/README.md

 ---
 ## ☕ Sponsors

-Liked the project and would like to support it?! <a href="hcbridgep@gmail.com">Reach out</a> and lets chat!
+Liked the project and would like to support it?!
+Reach out to hcbridgep@gmail.com and let's chat!

 ## 📋 To-Do List